yeozhenhao/Java-Matching-algorithm/README.md

 To create the DFS algorithm, we have to play around with the *Stack* Java data structures.
 A *Stack* is an advanced kind of *List*; with a *push* command, you add something to the top of the stack, and with a *pop* command, you remove something from the top of the stack (i.e. remove the most recently added item).

+> **IMPT:** The *Stack* is **crucial** in this algorithm.
+We aim to build a stack of possible paths that are possible solutions, with the longest path being at the top.
+> To continue finding the longest path, we take the longest path we have at the top of the stack, and then add one more suitable match of the previous player, then add this new path back to the stack.
+This process repeats to try to find the longest path.
+> But in the event that the newly added player is a dead end, i.e. has 0 possible matches, then the algorithm will remove this dead-end path from the top of the *Stack*, and continue building the path from the **previous player** (i.e. using the next topmost path in the *Stack*). **In this way, the *Stack* enables Java to throw away paths that lead to dead-ends and reverse back to shorter paths before continuing to build a longer path from there, without going back to paths that Java has already processed before.** Thus, the *Stack* data structures are core to the Depth-First Search algorithm.

+> **IMPT:** The *Stack* is also essential in preventing Java from re-processing longer paths that it had already traversed before.
+This is because, whenever Java regresses to a shorter path multiple times from (possibly multiple) dead-end longer paths, all the paths that lead to the dead-end path have already been removed from the *Stack*.

 | ![](./matching/pics/java-stack.png)
 |:---:|
 |*Pushing and Popping a Stack Java data structure*|